djeada/Parallel-And-Concurrent-Programming/notes/03_multiprocessing.md

 ## Multiprocessing

 Multiprocessing is a method of achieving concurrency by creating several processes within a single program.
 It is important to note that parallelism is not guaranteed by multiprocessing.
-Processes, unlike threads, do not share any resources by default, hence it makes the most sense to use that approach when you wish to simulatenously complete unrelated tasks.
+Processes, unlike threads, do not share any resources by default, hence it makes the most sense to use that approach when you wish to simultaneously complete unrelated tasks.

-### Child processes
+### Child Processes

 The process that spawns new processes is referred to as the parent process.
 The processes that have been spawned are known as child processes.

-The parent processe may:
+The parent process may:

-- wait till it's child is finished;
+- Wait for its child to finish;
-- check on the child's condition (it may be running, sleeping, stopped, or zombie);
+- Check on the child's condition (it may be running, sleeping, stopped, or zombie);
-- it may want to communicate with the child and request some data back from it;
+- Communicate with the child and request some data back from it;
-- if it's taking too long, it may may just need to kill the child.
+- Terminate the child if it's taking too long.

 #### Zombie Process